Finding a good counseling fit is critical!

 I'll tell you more about some of my personal philosophies and style so you can determine if you would like to start your counseling journey with me.

-A counselor can have decades of training and knowledge of the most up and coming counseling research but if they do not have the personal skills to connect with the people they are working with, who come from a wide range of backgrounds, beliefs, and temperaments, you will not experience the change you are seeking as a client.
+A counselor can have decades of training and knowledge of the most cutting edge counseling research but if they do not have the personal skills to connect with the people they are working with, who come from a wide range of backgrounds, beliefs, and temperaments, you will not experience the change you are seeking as a client.

 The relationship between counselor and client is more critical than any type of theory or practice the counselor might advertise.
 That is why I will put our relationship as first and foremost.
 Periodically, I will solicit feedback and assess how you are feeling regarding our therapeutic relationship.